 All students with University approved absences will be treated fairly and equitably, regardless of the reason for the absence.

-The Undergraduate Testing Center provides a secure, proctored environment for administration of makeup assessments, tests, and exams for undergraduate and graduate courses throughout each term.
-There are regularly scheduled session times each week in addition to the Center’s traditional use during final exams time.
-Please see the center’s web site for more information and instructions as well as teaching and learning resources provided by the Center for Faculty Excellence.
+The Undergraduate Testing Center provides a secure, proctored environment for the administration of makeup assessments, tests, and exams for undergraduate and graduate courses throughout each term.
+There are regularly scheduled session times each week in addition to the Center’s traditional use during final exam time.
+Please see the center’s website for more information and instructions as well as teaching and learning resources provided by the Center for Faculty Excellence.